simplon-lerouxDunvael/Brief_7/Plans_et_demarches/Etapes_scripts_et_pipelines.md

 ## 11. Trying to find a solution

 I recreated my Kubernetes Service Connection and checked "Use cluster admin credentials".
-As Alfred changed the credentials previously, when i reran my pipeline i had no rights issue.
+As Alfred changed the credentials previously, when I reran my pipeline I had no rights issue.

-Then i focused on the PV and PVC issue.
+Then I focused on the PV and PVC issue.

 I created a container in my storage account in order to be able to use my fileshare for the PV and PVC.

 My PV displayed but was not mounted thus my redis container could not be created.

-To understand the errors i had i checked the events :
+To understand the errors I had I checked the events :

 ```bash
 kubectl get events